StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 SR2TuringPluto.jl is compatible with the 2nd edition of the book.

-StructuralCausalModels.jl is included as en experimental dependency in the StatisticalRethinking.jl v3 package.
+StructuralCausalModels.jl and ParetoSmoothedImportanceSampling.jl are included as experimental dependencies in the StatisticalRethinking.jl v3 package.
+Definitely work in progress!

 Any feedback is appreciated.
 Please open an issue.